-China’s nearly four-year campaign to crack down on risks in the scandal-ridden peer-to-peer (P2P) lending industry has put the once-booming sector almost back to ground zero.
+China’s nearly four-year campaign to crack down on risks in the scandal-ridden peer-to-peer (P2P) lending industry has put the once-booming sector almost back to square one.
 Now, the few survivors face an uncertain future.

 There is no sign of relief for P2P lenders.
 On Nov.
-4, Cui Yilong, the controlling shareholder of P2P lending platform Xianhuahua. yiyiyuan was detained by police in Beijing, along with dozens of the company’s employees.
-Business of the P2P portal and an affiliated lending site yaoyuefu.com was suspended.
+4, Cui Yilong, the controlling shareholder of P2P lending platform Xianhuahua Yiyiyuan, was detained by police in Beijing, along with dozens of the company’s employees.
+The businesses of the P2P portal and an affiliated lending site yaoyuefu.com were suspended.

 Cui’s companies are among more than 2,000 P2P platforms that have failed since early 2016 amid a regulatory cleanup that has led to a dramatic contraction of the industry.
 The number of functioning P2P sites fell to 427 by the end of October from more than 3,600 in November 2015, according to the China Banking and Insurance Regulatory Commission (CBIRC).

 Outstanding loans held by the platforms were just 590 billion yuan ($83 billion) at the end of October, nearly half the peak of 1.3 trillion yuan in late 2017, according to Wangdaizhijia, an online lending research portal.

 Those that exited the business either collapsed in the regulatory clampdown or pulled out voluntarily, while remaining players are struggling to transform their business.